 Upon request, a tenant is also entitled to receive the information maintained by MPAC for a property, or the portion of a property, leased by the tenant and to receive any other information about the property.
 As outlined in section 53 (4.1) of the Assessment Act, tenants are not entitled to any actual income and expense information.

-An individual exempt from licensing by the Law Society of Upper Canada may request factual information about a property on behalf of a property owner/tenant.
+An individual exempt from licensing by the Law Society of Ontario may request factual information about a property on behalf of a property owner/tenant.
 Individuals exempt from licensing include:

 - An individual acting for a family member, friend or neighbour.